kkarlis2/DataStructures/Exercise1/README.md

-Sorting and Priority Queues
-Purpose of exercise is to become familiar with sorting algorithms and using priority queuing, one of the most basic data structures in algorithm design.
-The work concerns questions that, among other things, are encountered in simple recommendation systems, such as systems that recommend movies or series to subscribers based on a score on how suitable a movie is to a user.
-Here we will see another application, but again the algorithmic problem we want to solve is the same.
+The purpose of the assignment is to familiarize with basic abstract data types such as 2- tailed queues.
+The assignment consists of 1 ATD implementation (Part A) as well as 2 applications (Parts B and C).
+Carefully read the pronunciation and the task requirements.